ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 * HTTP status code 429 indicates that the request was rejected due to rate limiting {{!RFC6585}}.
 Unlike the previous method, this signal is directly propagated to the application.

-An endpoint that wishes to reduce the value of SETTINGS_WEBTRANSPORT_MAX_SESSIONS to a value that is below the current number of open sessions can either close sessions that exceed the new value or allow those sessions to complete.
-Endpoints MUST NOT reduce the value of SETTINGS_WEBTRANSPORT_MAX_SESSIONS to "0" after previously advertising a non-zero value.

 ## Limiting the Number of Streams Within a Session {#flow-control-limit-streams}